kchua88/data-science-S2023/challenges/c08-structures-assignment.md

     approximation.
 - Does the confidence interval above account for uncertainty arising from *limited physical tests* (`df_samples`)?
 Why or why not?
-  - No, the confidence interval above accounts for the uncertainty arising from our plnorm() method of calculating POF.
-There is more uncertainty that we haven’t factored in from our limited physical tests since the plnorm() method draws from the approximated lognormal fit of the df_samples distribution.
+  - Yes, the confidence interval above accounts for the uncertainty arising from limited physical tests because it only resamples from our original sample to calculate POF.
 - Can you confidently conclude that `POF < 0.03`?
 Why or why not?
   - No, because POF = 0.03 falls within our 95% confidence interval
-    (0.0011 - 0.0478).
-This tells us that with repeated bootstrap sampling, 95% of the time we could see that the POF falls within the range of 0.0011-0.0478 which unfortunately includes POF’s of above 0.03.
+    (0.0010 - 0.0490).
+Because in our confidence interval we see POF’s of above 0.03, evidence suggests that we cannot confidently conclude that POF \< 0.03.